I can’t remember the last time I jotted down something on a notebook.

 Maybe this is one of the reasons why I find it difficult to compose my thoughts; they’re all over the place and I do not know where to start.

-I have been trying to get back, but I am oftentimes balked by the thought of failing to find the right words, or rather, in the most straightforward (and shameful) sense, of failing to come up pieces that wring hearts, of pieces that meet expectations.
+I have been trying to get back, but I am oftentimes balked by the thought of failing to find the right words, or rather, in the most straightforward (and shameful) sense, of failing to come up with pieces that wring hearts, or those that meet expectations.
 Admittedly, I have been becoming servile, which is something that should not at all befall a writer.
-Perhaps, I was also afraid to give my best and be honest on the craft that I love doing the most because I hate disappointing people; but most of all, I hate disappointing myself.
+Perhaps, I was also afraid to give my best and be honest with the craft that I love doing the most because I hate disappointing people; but most of all, I hate disappointing myself.

 In the process, I did not just lose the habit of writing, of jotting down on notebooks, but I somehow lost a part of me, too.
 Worse, I also forgot about the reason why I’m writing.

-At some point in my life, through pens and notebooks, I have inked memories and ideas along the way, hoping I won’t fail to remember them.
-I inked mistakes, disappointments so I would learn from them.
-I inked the best memories so I would be reminded how it felt to be alive.
+At some point in my life, through pens and notebooks, I have inked memories and ideas along the way, hoping to keep them with me until my last breath.
+I have inked mistakes, disappointments so I would learn from them, so that I would have something to look back and say, “Phew, that wasn’t so bad as I thought!”
+I have inked the best memories so I would be reminded how it felt to be alive.
 Like the Pensieve in the world of Harry Potter, the notebooks were memory banks of moments I would like to recall.

 Writing is my way of putting into words parts of myself so I won’t forget why I smile, why I cry, why I breathe, or why I still get back up after I fall down.
 I write because I want to remember, and somehow be remembered.